node-webrtc/node-webrtc/README.md

 complete
 ````

-Note that the example is sending a string "abcde" because RTP data channels don't support arraybuffers yet.
+Note that the example is sending a string "abcdef" because RTP data channels don't support arraybuffers yet.
 This will change when we get SCTP data channels.